-- HIV, the human immunodeficiency virus that causes AIDS, is spread in Africa primarily by heterosexual contact. - Women make up an estimated 58% of the HIV-positive adult population in sub-Saharan Africa, as compared with 50% worldwide according to UNAIDS.
+- HIV, the human immunodeficiency virus that causes AIDS, is spread in Africa, most experts believe, primarily by heterosexual contact.
+(A February 2003 article published by David Gisselquist and others in the International Journal of STD and AIDS asserted that the importance of unsafe medical practices in the spread of HIV may have been underestimated and called for further research.
+The article caused some controversy, and the Senate Health, Education, Labor, and Pensions Committee held a hearing on March 27 to examine the issue.) - Women make up an estimated 58% of the HIV-positive adult population in sub-Saharan Africa, as compared with 50% worldwide according to UNAIDS.
 Young women are particularly at risk.
 In 2001, an estimated 6% to 11% of African women aged 15 to 24 were HIV positive, compared with 3% to 6% of young men.
 (UNAIDS, AIDS Epidemic Update, December 2002). - Southern and eastern Africa have been far more severely affected than West Africa, but infection rates in a number of West African countries are rising.
 In seven southern African countries, 20% or more of the adult population is infected with HIV, and the rate has reached 38.8% in Botswana.
 In Cameroon, a West African country, the adult infection rate has jumped from 4.7% in 1996 to 11.8% in 2001.
 In Nigeria, with a population that exceeds 125 million, an estimated 5.8% of adults were HIV positive in 2001, and infection rates in some Nigerian states have reached levels seen in neighboring Cameroon.
 The U.S. National Intelligence Council, in a September 2002 report on the "next wave of HIV/AIDS," predicted that by 2010, 10 to 15 million Nigerians, or 18% to 26% of adults, would be infected by HIV. - The African AIDS epidemic is having a much greater impact on children than is the case in other parts of the world.
 According to UNAIDS, more than 600,000 African infants become infected with HIV each year through mother-to-child transmission, either at birth or through breast-feeding.
 These children have short life expectancies, and the number currently alive may be about 1 million. - In 2001, an estimated 11 million children orphaned by AIDS were living in Africa, and an authoritative report estimates that by 2010, 20.1 million children will have lost one or both parents to AIDS.
 Because of the stigma attached to the AIDS disease, AIDS orphans are at high risk for being malnourished, abused, and denied an education.
 The number of orphans due to all causes is expected to total 42 million in 2010, including 6.7 million in Nigeria, 5 million in Ethiopia, and 2.3 million in South Africa.
 (UNAIDS, UNICEF, and U.S. Agency for International Development, Children on the Brink, 2002, a Joint Report on Orphan Estimates and Program Strategies, p.
 28.)